-At the beginning of 2022, our Chief Executive Officer proposed, and the Committee approved, our budget for 2022, including the Adjusted EBITDA and Bookings targets that would apply under our annual incentive plan.
-Adjusted EBITDA and Bookings, as set forth below, were chosen by the Committee as the relevant Company performance metrics for the 2022 annual cash incentive awards in an effort to focus management on improving operating efficiencies and bookings.
+At the beginning of 2023, our Chief Executive Officer proposed, and the Committee approved, our budget for 2023, including the Adjusted EBITDA and Bookings targets that would apply under our annual incentive plan.
+Adjusted EBITDA and Bookings, as set forth below, were chosen by the Committee as the relevant Company financial performance metrics for the 2023 annual cash incentive awards in an effort to focus management on improving operating efficiencies and bookings.
 Performance below threshold would have resulted in zero payout for the applicable metric.
+The new safety modifier was added in light of our commitment to improving our HSE policies to minimize safety risks and hazards.

 Adjusted EBITDA (70% of Annual Cash Incentive Determination)

-Adju isted EBITDA Adjusted EBITDA Bonus Target Multiplier
+Ad djusted EBITDA Adjusted EBITDA Bonus Target Multiplier

-Maximum \$ 40,000,000 200%
+Maximum \$ 60,000,000 200%

-Target \$ 30,000,000 100%
+Target \$ 45,000,000 100%

-Threshold \$ 20,000,000 50%
+Threshold \$ 30,000,000 50%

 Bookings (30% of Annual Cash Incentive Determination)

-Bookings(2) Bookings Multiplier
+Bookings Multiplier

-Maximum \$ 325,000,000 200%
+Maximum \$ 378,000,000 200%

-Target \$ 271,000,000 100%
+Target \$ 315,000,000 100%

-Threshold \$ 244,000,000 50%
+Threshold \$ 270,000,000 50%